Commitment / management guideline

 Human Rights Policy

-No significant human rights violations were reported.
+No significant incidents of human rights violations.

 Human Rights Due Diligence